 1 Our Moodle site will have the most up to date information on schedules and assignments.
-Look for Moodle availability the evening of January 5th, 2014.
+Look for Moodle availability by January 5th, 2014.

 Please note: Students are required to use Moodle and email for assignments and distribution of class reading materials.
 Reading material for this class will be provided electronically via Moodle.
 None of the readings need to be purchased - they can be printed from Moodle at the students own expense.
-The class Moodle site will go "live" by Sunday evening, January 5, 2014.
+The class Moodle site will go "live" by Saturday, January 5, 2014.